 An excellent dog-friendly accommodation option in Geelong is R Hotel Geelong.
 These serviced apartments just a couple of blocks back from the waterfront have six dog-friendly one-bedroom and two-bedroom apartments, each with their own secure outdoor courtyard and balcony, plus direct access from the street (pets are not allowed in the hotel reception).

-If you’re looking to camp or stay in your own caravan, unfortunately the three caravan parks closest to the centre of Geelong don’t allow pets.
+If you’re looking to camp or stay in your own caravan, up until recently the three caravan parks closest to the centre of Geelong didn’t allow pets.
 The same prohibition applies to many of the other caravan parks on the Bellarine Peninsula.
-It’s probably best to stay at the Geelong Showgrounds, which has both powered and unpowered sites available, with two dogs allowed per site.

 Alternatively, we stayed a 25-minute drive outside of Geelong at the Maude Recreation Reserve and Bunjil Lookout.
 This delightful spot features clean toilets, BBQ facilities, playground and a fire pit.
 It’s permitted to camp for up to 48 hours, with donations appreciated.